MyAuth-Me/CSharp-Library/README.md

 # CSharp-Library
 A very basic C# library for https://MyAuth.Me.

-Keep in mind this is a very basic project!
+Keep in mind this is a very basic project just for showing basic usage.

 # Cons and Pros
 Pros | Cons